Whether to provide shade, zone a garden, or offer privacy, pergola ideas can be a crucial element in your garden design.

 Placed over a dining area, a pergola can create a feeling of privacy and separation.

-As structures, pergolas can create a sense of division but without creating a blunt delineation of the space.
+As structures, pergolas can create a sense of division but without creating a blunt delineation of the space as garden screening ideas.
 'They can be used together with planting to screen something beyond and bring the eye back into the garden.
 Or they could be used as a series of arches to frame a path way,' says Fi Boyle.

-They can also link the house with the backyard.
+They can also link the house with the backyard as a garden wall idea.
 ‘Sometimes a straight wall can look a little severe, but a pergola helps ground the building,’ explains John Wyer.

 Garden designer and consultant Rebecca Smith (opens in new tab) recommends a pergola that arches over a path through the garden to create a shaded and scented tunnel.